demidenko05/linuxfromsourcecode/README.txt

 chown root:root /etc/pam.d/lxdm
 reboot

+#bsdict and bsplay:
+install additional libogg and libvorbis from: https://xiph.org/downloads/ libogg-1.3.4.tar.xz then libvorbis-1.3.7.tar.gz just unpack them, change into their dirs, and run generic install: sh ../../generic.sh then download bsdict and bsplay from https://github.com/demidenko05/bsplay[bsdict] and install them according to their readme.txt

 #see instructions in admin folder for farther setup keyboard, touchpad, sound...

 #All binaries will be stripped during installation, so if you plan to debug an application, then disable stripping for it.